TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GeneralInformation/Typo3Versions/Index.rst

 LTS ("Long Term Support") versions are an exception: these versions get full support (bug fixes and security fixes) for at least three years.
-TYPO3 CMS version 4.5 is such a LTS version.
+TYPO3 CMS version 4.5 as well as version 6.2 are such LTS versions.